SafetyCulture/safetyculture-sdk-python/README.md

 will result in all exported files named after the `Audit Title` field.

 ### How to list available preference IDs
-To list all available preference IDs and their associated templates:
+To list all available global preference IDs and their associated templates:

 ```
 iauditor_exporter --list_preferences
 ```
-To list preference IDs associated with specific templates:
+To list global and template specific preference IDs associated with specific templates:
 ```
 iauditor_exporter --list_preferences template_3E631E46F466411B9C09AD804886A8B4
 ```